Text that reads "Connected Communities"

 Conference priority topics: The role of health promotion and community development (mental health, harm reduction, community programming, etc.) in OHTs, Digital equity

-Short description: Led by South Riverdale CHC's Indigenous Health Promoter, this presentation will describe an innovative regalia-making group for Indigenous women who use SRCHC’s harm reduction services.
-The presentation will include a short documentary that was made about the project, as well as the perspectives of project participants who will join project staff to discuss its impact and how a truly collaborative and community-led space was created.
+Short description: Led by South Riverdale CHC's Indigenous Health Promoter, this presentation described an innovative regalia-making group for Indigenous women who use SRCHC’s harm reduction services.
+The presentation included a short documentary that was made about the project, as well as the perspectives of project participants who joined project staff to discuss its impact and how a truly collaborative and community-led space was created.

 Presenter information: Les Harper, Indigenous Health Promoter, South Riverdale CHC; Amanda Leo, Women's Harm Reduction Health Promoter, South Riverdale CHC; Nichole Levack, 2-Spirited People of the 1st Nations